 We put ever more energy into an old cultural story that has become unsustainable in so many ways.
 However, we can sense that our ways of working and living have become destructive.
 Asking questions such as “What for?” or “What can I give?” can be an important antidote to the destructive forces of our current consumer culture.
 Our current situation provides an appropriate context for these heart-felt questions.
 What can I give, as the consequences of our careless actions become visible to us in the form of extreme climatic weather events, social injustice, loss of biodiversity or species extinction?

 The challenge is to open up emotionally—not just intellectually—to the global effects of our modern lifestyle.
 Inevitably, there will be difficult feelings such as fear and grief.
-Our practice—and the stability that comes with it—can help us navigate and explore these feelings without falling into despair.
+The practice of meditation and contemplation—and the stability that comes with it—can help us navigate and explore these feelings without falling into despair.
 With enough equanimity, we might even discover our immense potential for inner growth and cultural transformation.
 In a world in which so much damage has been done, there will be plenty of opportunities to give and to contribute to healing.
 As we become conscious of the consequences of our collective carelessness, the question “What can I give?” will also become less theoretical and more palpable.
 Just imagine for a moment the energy that flows into the making and marketing of consumer products being redirected towards the restoration of damaged ecosystems.
 It’s a simple change in direction and yet, in our current culture with its obsession for pointless economic growth, it seems almost like an impossible revolution of the mind.
 We need a practice that can make us steady and compassionate enough to take in the devastating truths of our current consumer culture and transform them into a constructive engagement with our talents and problems.

 Living the Question